iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.16/report.md

 > Really good idea in theory but the measurement of brisk is not accurate in my opinion, which negates the whole idea of the app.
 Think I'd need to be practically sprinting for brisk to register.<br> :date: __2021-04-07 22:56:03__

 > Not reliable, I do the same walk each week in the same time sometimes it records 100 brisk minutes other times like today 8 minutes<br> :date: __2021-03-18 17:45:18__

-> It just doesn't register much of my brisk walking.
-Seems completely random, some days all is fine, other days only about 10% registers.<br> :date: __2021-03-06 17:09:46__